Please find the answers to some frequently asked questions about adoption below.

 Our Adoption Centre is located at 462 Jefferson Street in Morden.
-Due to the current COVID-19 pandemic, we are operating by appointment only.
+Appointments are appreciated, to ensure that we can take the time needed to help you find the right pet for your family.
 To make an appointment to meet or adopt an animal, call 204-822-9413.

 May I spend time with a prospective pet?

 Of course!
 Our team will bring the animal into a room or yard where you can get to know them.

 How long do you keep animals up for adoption?

 The idea that there are “time limits” on an animal in adoption is a common misconception.
 There are no time limits on animals in adoption.
 They will remain available for adoption until they find a home barring a serious medical or behavioural issue arising.
 While we hope to find animals home quickly, sometimes they take a little longer waiting for the right person to come along.
 We will promote them during this time to encourage people to consider taking them home.
 No animal is euthanized for space, or because they have been here too long.

 Do you require that all animals be fixed?

 The Pembina Valley Humane Society is dedicated to ending pet overpopulation.
 All dogs and cats adopted from the Humane Society are spayed or neutered.
 While veterinarians used to believe that spay or neuter couldn’t be performed safely on young animals, it is now widely agreed that early spay and neuter is safe and often reduces recovery times.

 I want to adopt a small dog/special breed.
 Can you call me when one comes available?

 Unfortunately, we aren’t able to keep waiting lists for animals.
 These requests are normally for animals who are in high demand when they go up for adoption and we try to give everyone a fair chance.
 We suggest coming in to the shelter frequently as well as keeping an eye on our web site, Facebook page or Instagram, because new animals become available for adoption all the time and sometimes are adopted before they are even able to be posted online.